FlyingDomotic/Railway-turntable/README.md

 An optional optocoupler is also available to connect a LED to signal turntable rotation.
 It can driver/be replaced by a relay if current is important.

-An optional MP3 reader, based on DFPlayer Mini MP3 Player cr hip.
+An optional MP3 reader, based on a DY-SV17A module.
 It will allow to play a start sound during a settable time, a rotation sound, as long as turntable turns, and a stop sound during a settable time (all optional).

 To make turntable more realistic, inertia is simulated when starting rotation and/or another when stoppoing it.